zhudavi2/SP2-HDM/README.txt

 - The source code is at https://github.com/zhudavi2/SP2-HDM.
 - The includes/RGAPI and lib folders, that come with the SDK, are not on GitHub; you must provide your own.
 The RGAPI and lib files were not modified in making SP2-HDM.
 - The "Debug_In_Release" and "Release" build configurations are known to build correctly and produce working DLLs.
 - A Post-Build Event will automatically copy the built DLL to a default SP2 mod folder location.
 You may disable the step, or change it to point to your own desired folder.
 - The Release DLL is included with each commit for those interested in testing out the latest changes.
-- Added a new class, GDZDebug, which offers debug logging logic.
+- Added a new class, GDZDebug, which offers assert and logging logic.
+Please see https://github.com/zhudavi2/SP2-HDM/wiki/DZDebug.
 - Changed debug console commands: print_relations
-- New debug console commands: build_amds, print_amds, force_occupy, research_nuclear, print_nuclear_research
+- New debug console commands: build_amds, print_amds, force_occupy, research_nuclear, print_nuclear_research, declare_war_2v2
 - Please credit the below people and entities, and me, if you release your own work that's based on this mod.
 Thanks!

 Credits:
-- Fenix for code suggestions and support.
+- Fenix/memento mori for code suggestions and support.
+- awolfska for testing help.
-- Illuminati, Mr Monday, Radu, and thereversedguy for suggestions and support.
+- IceyVVind, Illuminati, Mr Monday, p2, Radu, Tannman, The Patriot, and thereversedguy for suggestions and support.
 - Many more people on the SP2-HDM discussion thread and the SP2 Discussion forum.
 - Jean-René Couture and GolemLabs for releasing the SP2 SDK and supporting the SP2 community.